nateofspades/Churn_and_Revenue_Analysis/README.md

 **Revenue Analysis - Question 2:** How does player level correlate to revenue generated for the company?

-**Possible Improvements for Future Events:**

-The dataset (test_data_analyst.csv) contained sensitive business information and has therefore not been included in this repository.
+**Possible Improvements for Future Events:** Based on findings from the churn and revenue analyses, this section makes some suggestions for how the gaming company can improve their future gaming events.